ktbs/ktbs/doc/source/rest/rest.rst

 Representations
 ---------------

 Resource representations in kTBS are typically in RDF (except for some `aspect resources`_), either using the standard `RDF/XML`_ syntax, or the alternative Turtle_ syntax.
 Note also that the N3_ syntax is supported, as it is a superset of Turtle.
-Support for additional mimetypes can be added to kTBS by using the :doc:`plugin mechanism<../admin/plugins>`.
+Support for additional mimetypes can be added to kTBS by using the :mod:`plugin mechanism <ktbs.local.plugins>`.

 .. _`RDF/XML`: TODO
 .. _Turtle: TODO